No products in the cart.

 Lay your paper or canvas on a flat surface with cardboard or newspaper underneath to catch any loose crayon wax bits.
 Layout your crayon shavings in the desired composition on your canvas.
 You can create fun patterns and shapes or simply sprinkle them!

-- Cover with wax paper
+Cover your design with wax paper.

-If you’re using a hairdryer, tape down the edges – this will ensure all the shavings stay where they’re supposed to and don’t fly off the canvas. - Use an iron or hairdryer to melt the crayon wax shavings
+Tip: If you’re working with younger kids who are using a hairdryer, tape down the edges – this will ensure all the shavings stay where they’re supposed to and don’t fly off the canvas.

 Use your iron or hairdryer to melt the wax.
-If you’re using an iron a low heat setting will work well.
+If you’re using an iron, a low heat setting will work well.
 If you’re using a hair dryer, you’ll want to use a high-heat setting and a low-speed setting to melt the crayon bits.

-- Let dry for 15-20 minutes before touching
+Let dry for 15-20 minutes before touching.

 Keep little hands away from your melted crayon art finished product for at least 15-20 minutes to ensure the wax has completely cooled and hardened.

-There’s endless room for creativity and self-expression and it’s an incredibly fun activity for kids!
+There’s endless room for creativity and self-expression, and it’s an incredibly fun activity for kids!

-Variations on our Upcycled Crayon Abstract Art Project
+Variations on our Recycled Crayon Art Project

 Love this and want to play with a few variations?
 Here are some simple ideas that will give your crayon art a whole different look…